core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * 'topic-data': A required field (optional during creation) containing the URI of the topic-data resource for publishing/subscribing to this topic.
 It encodes the URI as a CBOR text string.

 * 'resource-type': A required field used to indicate the resource type of the topic-data resource for the topic.
 It encodes the resource type as a CBOR text string.
-The value should be "core.ps.config".
+The value should be "core.ps.data".

-* 'topic-content-format': This optional field specifies the content-format of the topic-data resource.
-It is represented as an integer, corresponding to the CoAP content-format identifier (e.g., "50" for "application/json") or a custom unregistered integer value.
+* 'topic-content-format': This optional field specifies the CoAP Content-Format identifier of the topic-data resource representation, e.g., 60 for the media-type "application/cbor".

 * 'topic-type': An optional field used to indicate the attribute or property of the topic-data resource for the topic.
 It encodes the attribute as a CBOR text string.
 Example attributes include "temperature".